rskyte/tic-tac-toe-tech-test/README.md

 - A game is over if a player wins
 - A game is over when all spots are taken

+#### Challenges Overcome
+- Writing an elegant solution for checking each possible winning condition, then making this scalable for a game board of any size
+- Getting to grips with mocking in Jasmine

 #### Setup - Getting the Repo

 ```